hirememorey/yesand-music/README.md

-## Music Cursor: Semantic MIDI Editing for Ardour
+## YesAnd Music: Semantic MIDI Editing for Ardour

 A sophisticated Python framework for **natural language control of music creation and editing** in Ardour.
 Generate MIDI patterns, analyze existing music, and make intelligent modifications through chat commands.